Friday, July 31, 2020

-The young Marx was a philosopher, but the mature Marx was a political activist and a revolutionary—communism is mostly based on the work of the mature Marx, the political activist and revolutionary; the communists tend to ignore the work of the young Marx.
-That is why the communists seldom try to win the philosophical argument; they are focused on annihilating their opponents in a revolutionary war.
+The young Marx was a philosopher, but the mature Marx was a political activist and a revolutionary.
+Communism is based on the work of the mature Marx, the political activist and revolutionary.
+The communists ignore the work of the young Marx.
+They are not interested in philosophy.
+They never try to win the philosophical argument; they are focused on annihilating their opponents in a revolutionary war.

 Posted by Anoop Verma at 6:15:00 PM

 The old men see dreams; the young men see visions.
 The longest dream doesn’t last for more than a few hours and then the person wakes up, but a vision can last for years and even decades.
-That is why the young men spend years and decades of their life being supporters of socialism, communism, liberalism, and other utopian movements.
+That is why many young men become enamored by socialism, communism, liberalism, and other utopian ideologies.

 Sunday, July 26, 2020

 The idea of equality was not part of Roman thinking.
-Pliny the Younger, who was a lawyer, author, and magistrate in Ancient Rome, has said in one of his letters that “nothing is more unequal than equality itself.”
+Pliny the Younger, the lawyer, author, and magistrate of Ancient Rome, has said in one of his letters that “nothing is more unequal than equality itself.”
 He holds that the people who deserve respect and don’t get it are being treated unfairly.

 Posted by Anoop Verma at 8:12:00 AM

 Saturday, July 25, 2020